 Black Friday originated in the USA and is the day following Thanksgiving Day (which is the 4th Thursday of November).
 This is identified as the day that Christmas shopping really gets underway so to prompt shoppers to start shopping promotional sales were offered.
 This moved to in-store and online offers and has been the busiest shopping day of the year in the USA since 2005.
+Cyber Monday was introduced in the US in 2005 and takes place on the Monday after Black Friday.

 It is called Black Friday because it refers to retailers going out of the red and into the black, red indicated a loss and black a profit.